What is encephalitis?

 - hearing problems

 Complications are more likely to develop in certain groups, such as:

 - people who have had coma-like symptoms

 - people who didn’t get treatment right away

 Your outlook will depend on the severity of the inflammation.
-In mild cases of encephalitis, the inflammation will likely disappear in a few days.
-However, severe cases may require weeks or months to get better.
+In mild cases of encephalitis, the inflammation will likely resolve in a few days.
+For people who have severe cases it may require weeks or months for them to get better.
 It can sometimes cause permanent brain damage or even death.

 - loss of brain function

 - problems with speech, behavior, memory, and balance

 - physical therapy: to improve strength, coordination, balance, and flexibility

 - occupational therapy: to help redevelop everyday skills

 - speech therapy: to help relearn muscle control needed for talking

 - psychotherapy: to help with coping strategies, mood disorders, or personality changes